In addition to the annual Highlights report, MAX IV releases a new report focusing on the industrial utilisation of the facility.

-According to the European Union’s Circular Economy Action Plan, the industry can determine up to 80 % of a product’s subsequent environmental impact at the design phase.
+According to the European Union’s Circular Economy Action Plan, industry can determine up to 80 % of a product’s subsequent environmental impact at the design phase.
 However, the linear manufacturing pattern offers few incentives to make products more sustainable.
 The research infrastructure project ReMade@ARI, which deals with innovative materials for key components in various areas such as electronics, packaging or textiles, aims to change this: The goal is to develop new materials with high recyclability and at the same time competitive functionalities.
 To this end, the institutions involved want to harness the potential of more than 50 analytical research infrastructures throughout Europe.
 MAX IV is a partner of this consortium.

 The quest for tastier, more sustainable vegan cheese has led Swedish food company Cassius AB to take a closer look at cheese protein structures.
 Using synchrotron X-rays at MAX IV, Cassius are searching for the perfect scientific recipe for plant-based cheese.